cpressey/cyclemill/README.md

     visible in Django's admin interface.

 (That last feature is possibly superfluous.
-Task results are more of an implementation detail, the value of being able to view them in the admin is debatable, and having them in Redis would be more efficient.)
+Task results are more of an implementation detail of Celery.
+The value of being able to view them in the admin is debatable, and having them in Redis would be more efficient.)

 Usage